tzfun/vue-web-terminal/README.md

 ## Api

-This plugin provides some APIs that can use Vue to actively initiate event requests to the plugin.
+This plugin provides some APIs that can use javascript to actively initiate event requests to the plugin.

 PS：**All api calls require the name of the terminal.**